ForestOfLight/skyoobguide/docs/movement/multi-player.md

 {: .warning }
 > As of the 0.19.1 patch, this is not a continuous ride but you can still place the table to move you and your friends.

 This more complicated version of the Uber glitch can bring you as well as up to four other players on a ride.
-What this glitch actually does is the same as the [uber clip](../clipping/#table-uber), but you are holding the hand of one of your friends so you go with them.
+What this glitch actually does is the same as a [table uber](../../clipping/#table-uber), but you are holding the hand of one of your friends so you go with them.

 <iframe src="https://www.redditmedia.com/user/hondo7059/comments/ip60qc/table_surf/?ref_source=embed&amp;ref=share&amp;embed=true" style="border: none;" height="415" width="640" scrolling="no"></iframe>